Professional and Biographical Information

 B.A., Morehouse College, 2015

-I teach courses in Black studies and political science.
-In one way or another, all of my courses examine the various and conflicting political-philosophical horizons internal to Black Atlantic life in the late-nineteenth and twentieth centuries.
-These horizons emerge not only by paying attention to the realm of formal politics and protest but also to the realm of oppositional culture as can be found in literature, art, music, and print culture.
-I teach, for example, a course titled “Democracy's Discontents,” which explores issues of democracy by closely tracking the oppositional cultures and politics of twentieth-century Black freedom struggles.
-We investigate the extent to which these cultures and movements expanded democracy's meaning through vigourous critique.
-Students in the course use conceptual tools drawn from aesthetics, political theory, cultural studies, and historiography in order to grapple with the significance of Black movements in modern and contemporary political thought.
+I teach courses in black studies and political science.
+In one way or another, all of my courses examine the various and conflicting political-philosophical debates animating Black Atlantic political culture in the twentieth century.
+These horizons emerge not only by paying attention to the realm of formal politics and protest but also to the realm of oppositional cultural production via literature, art, music, and performance.
+I teach, for example, a course titled "Lovers and Friends" which explores democratic sociality through the lens of Black writers, artists, and activists.
+We trace ideas about about love, trust, sacrifice, civic obligation, and frienship as central ideas to how Black people in the United States and beyond sought to build democratic political culture in the face of their domination and oppression.
+We read across discplines, genres, artistic mediums, geographies, time periods, and movements in order to paint a more or less cohesive picture of political resistance.

 Loggins, J.A.
 (2019).
 [Review of the book To Shape a New World: Essays on the Political Philosophy of Martin Luther King, Jr ed. by Tommie Shelby and Brandon M. Terry].
 The Pluralist 14(3), 116-122.